jx2bandito/jVenture/README.md

 # Joel's Adventure

-  Joel's Adventure is a CYOA-type game made with React.js.
-I had been meaning to make a CYOA and to create a React project, and this was the result.
+ &nbsp;&nbsp;&nbsp; Joel's Adventure is a CYOA-type game made with React.js.
+I had been meaning to make a CYOA and to create a React project, so this project killed two birds with one stone.
 The story is incomplete, but I feel as though I've already set everything up as far as interactions go.
+Webpack is used as the bundler.

 ### User stories: <br />